SB Nation: Multimedia content

-Alongside these ongoing series, the channel has also published a number of multi-episode sports documentaries, including "The History of the Seattle Mariners" in 2020, "The History of the Atlanta Falcons" in 2021, and “The People You’re Paying to Be in Shorts” in 2022, among others.
+Secret Base

+SB Nation also maintains a YouTube channel which publishes regular web series, including Dorktown and Pretty Good, among others.
+The channel launched in March 2012, and in August 2020, was renamed to Secret Base.

 In May 2024, the company launched Top Secret Base, a paid subscription on Patreon.

+On February 11, 2025, Vox Media laid off three employees, who made up more than 20% of the staff at Secret Base.
+The layoffs included Steven Godfrey, who had been working at SB Nation since 2011, and Kofie Yeboah, who had been working at Secret Base since 2017.

 Recognition

 In 2011, Time included SB Nation in their list of "50 Websites That Make the Web Great".
 SB Nation was a finalist in the seventh annual Shorty Awards' "fansite" category (2015), and received a National Magazine Award (or Ellie Award) in the "Digital Innovation" category in 2018 as the publisher of Jon Bois' narrative, 17776.
 After 20020 was released in September–October 2020, a third edition, 20021, was set to be released in 2021, but no release date has been set.

 Letterboxd named Jon Bois' and Alex Rubenstein's collaborative documentary on the history of the Seattle Mariners the highest rated documentary miniseries of 2020, and The New York Times listed its first episode, "This is not an endorsement of arson", as one of the best episodes of TV of 2020.
 In 2021, Secret Base won a 2021 Webby Award for its Beef History series.